 Professions engaged in protection of the public health and welfare charge its members with the responsibility of monitoring and gatekeeping potential new members.
 Therefore, the Graduate Program in Applied Behavior Analysis Department at Holy Family University maintains that in order to protect their students, the profession, and the eventual consumers of services provided by graduates, it is necessary to monitor students' academic and professional development while in the program.
 This monitoring specifically focuses on both academic performance and professional conduct.
-As such, the department's faculty is responsible for assuring that only those students who continue to meet academic programs.
+As such, the department's faculty is responsible for assuring that only those students who continue to meet academic and professional program standards are allowed to continue in any of the department's academic programs.
 A student's admission into a Graduate Program in Applied Behavior Analysis Department program does not guarantee that she or he is fit to remain in that program.
 Thus, members of the faculty will evaluate student performance and professional conduct on an ongoing-basis, semester by semester.
 The faculty will make judgments based on student professionalism, course performance, supervisors' evaluations of students' performance in the field, and students' adherence to any and all codes of ethics that have bearing upon the student's training while in the program.